rajaneeshk90/DSEP-Specification-rk/docs/implementation-guide/2_financial_support_implementation_guide.md

 1. Final confirmation to apply for scholarship screen is displayed to the user.
    1. **confirm API -** Request is made with order id, provider id, fulfillment id, customer details.
    1. **on\_confirm API -**  Response with confirmation details is received.
-1. User can fetch the scholarship processing status in the namma yatri application.
+1. User can fetch the scholarship processing status in the My yatri application.
 When user clicks on ‘view status’, status is fetched and displayed in the application.
    1. **status API -** Request is made with order id.
    1. **on\_status API -** Response with scholarship processing status is received.